 That first time I watched ‘Gandhi’, one scene followed me out of the theater door: the one with native police and advancing marchers.
 Row after row, they went down battered and bloodied, and not one of them raised an arm in defense.
 Martin Luther King Jr. said it was this Salt March movement that deeply influenced his own philosophy of civil disobedience.
 Gandhi’s handful of salt at Dandi would change the way we read Resistance.

 When I was 8 years old we lived in a rental home next to land lady Vanima’s cottage.

 She wore a 7 yard sari and gold anklets to underline her ‘high’ caste.
 How we even got to rent their place beats me, but if our shadow so much as fell across them on certain nights/days there was serious ritual cleansing that followed.
 Vanima would chant out loud, cover her head, and slam her front door against ills that might arrive at her from us.
 My mother was a teacher and my father worked a few miles away in a coastal town we visited every weekend, but on week days we had to brave our new address.
 Both our front steps ran together.
 Curiously, we shared the same walls and well—the projecting concrete brickwork over the top of well just about covered her face from ours.
 It was ridiculously awkward…...read more

-Ads seen here are not supported by this site being Non Premium.
+Ads. seen here are not endorsed by this Site, being non Premium WordPress.